 The fund is suitable for investors with at least a medium-term horizon of 7 years.
 Emphasis is placed more on preservation of capital than achievement of significant capital appreciation.
 The fund may invest in bonds, property, as well as cash deposits and other money market instruments.
-The fund has a low risk profile.
+The fund invests globally, including Cyprus, and has a low risk profile.
 There are no performance guarantees attached to this fund.

 The fund is suitable for investors with a long-term horizon of over 10 years.
 The fund's emphasis is more on long term capital appreciation than capital protection even though it is composed of both growth investments (Cyprus and International stocks) and defensive investments (bonds and cash).
-The fund has a medium to high risk profile.
+The fund invests globally, including Cyprus, and has a medium to high risk profile.
 There are no performance guarantees attached to this fund.

 The fund is suitable for investors with a long-term horizon of over 10 years.
 The fund emphasis is mostly on long-term capital appreciation than capital protection even though it is composed of both growth investments (stocks) and defensive investments (bonds and cash).
-The fund invests exclusively outside Cyprus and carries no performance guarantees.
+The fund invests exclusively outside (Cyprus.
 The fund has a medium to high risk profile.
 The fund is not accompanied by any guaranteed returns.